alexjungaalto/masterthesis/README.md

-# Doing a Master Thesis on Applied Machine Learning.
+# Doing a Master Thesis on Applied Machine Learning

 Do you have some topic, application or research question that you would like to explore during a master thesis?
 If you think that machine learning methods could be useful for your thesis you might consider having [me]